phillipwongg/best-practices/file_type_documentation.md

 ### Feather Files
 Feather provides a lightweight binary columnar serialization format for data frames.
 It is designed to make reading and writing data frames more efficient, as well as to make sharing data across languages easier.
 Just like Parquet, Feather is also capable of passing dataframes between Python and R, as well as storing column data types.

-The Feather format is not compressed, allowing for faster input/output so ti works well with solid-state drives.
+The Feather format is not compressed, allowing for faster input/output so it works well with solid-state drives.
 Similarly, Feather doesn't need unpacking in order to load it back into RAM.

 Feather is not be the ideal file format if you're looking for long-term data storage.
 It is really only equipped for short-term data storage.
 The Feather files themselves are also smaller than CSVs and have a higher input/output speed, but they don't necessarily have the same level of compression as Parquet files.